Mercedes M102

 3-wire IAC valve

-The dotted line indicates the IAC.
+The dotted line represents the IAC case

 Abbreviations